-Command Description Select Project Opens the Select Customization Project Dialog Box , which you use to select an existing customization project or to create a new project for all modifications that you are going to perform.
-Inspect Element Launches the Element Inspector , which gives you an option to select a UI control on the current form and opens the Element Properties Dialog Box for the selected control.
-You use the dialog box to inspect and customize the control. : You can use the keyboard shortcut Ctrl+Alt+Click to inspect elements on pop- up windows and dialog boxes.
-If you have selected a customization project, all the modifications that you initiate in the inspector will be added to this current project.
-Otherwise, the inspector opens the Select Customization Project dialog box.
-Edit Project Opens the Customization Project Editor for the currently selected customization project.
-Manage Customizations Opens the Customization Projects (SM.20.45.05) form.
+Command Description Select Project Opens the Select Customization Project Dialog Box, which you use to select an existing customization project or to create a new project for all modifications that you are going to perform.
+Inspect Element Launches the Element Inspector , which gives you an option to select control on the current form and opens the Element Properties Dialog for the selected control.
+You use the dialog box to inspect and cust the control.
+You can use the keyboard shortcut Ctrl+Alt+Click to inspect ments on pop-up windows and dialog boxes.
+If you have selected a customization project, all the modifications you initiate in the inspector will be added to this current project.
+O erwise, the inspector opens the Select Customization Project dibox.